3araht/chromatoneminipico/readme.md

 Check this out!
 Chromatic Music Lab.
 [CHROMATONE-MINI【DEMO】](https://youtu.be/WQA9r8nkZjo)
 A detailed introduction is shown [here](https://youtu.be/7tFm5GolF3g).
+Those are actually [chromatonemini](https://github.com/3araht/giabalanai) and not chromatoneminipico, but you'll get the picture.

 # Keyboard kit
 The keyboard kit is available from [BOOTH](https://3araht.booth.pm/).